swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

     Base64Encode("entityID=" + URLEncode(<entityID of SP>) + ";" + "authnRequestID=" + URLEncode(<ID of AuthnRequest>))

+<a name="mobile-bankid-and-the-personnumber-attribute"></a>
 #### 4.2.2.
 Mobile BankID and the personNumber attribute

 When Mobile BankID is being used to sign data and the user has initiated the signature operation against the Signature Service from another device (desktop och tablet) the `personNumber` parameter must be assigned in the BankID `Sign`-call.
 This information can not be passed in the `<saml2p:AuthnRequest>` message sent from the Signatur Service since there are no standard way of sending this kind of request data.
-In these cases the Identity Provider SHOULD rely on the fact that the user, most likely<sup>1</sup>, already has been authenticated at the Identity Provider, and use the personal identity number given when the user authenticated also for the signature operation (see section XX above).
+In these cases the Identity Provider SHOULD rely on the fact that the user, most likely<sup>1</sup>, already has been authenticated at the Identity Provider, and use the personal identity number given when the user authenticated also for the signature operation (see section [3.3](#prompting-for-personal-identity-number), "[Prompting for Personal Identity Number (personnummer)](#prompting-for-personal-identity-number)", above).
 Only in cases when the Identity Provider can not obtain the personal identity number should a dialogue asking the personal identity number be displayed.

 > \[1\]: Almost all use cases where a user signs data is preceded by a login (authentication).